-I have always been fascinated by mineral collections (well, by collections in general to be fair).
-Once a year, the Museum of Natural Sciences hosted a small mineral market and my grandad brought me as a child.
-He always ended up buying for me some small pieces, but they looked like immense treasures to me.
+My passion for minerals begun as a kid.
+My hometown Museum hosted a small mineral market and my grandads used to bring me on Sundays.
+They always ended up buying for me one or two specimens, small ones, but they looked like treasures to me.
 It is a very special memory and I thought it would be fun and challenging to recreate minerals with LEGO® bricks!

-Treasures of the Earth is perfect for display but is also an interesting build as many advanced techniques are involved.
-Minerals are natural geometrical wonders and it is quite tricky to build on different planes and angles to represent what Nature is capable of!
-So much fun!!!
+LEGO® Minerals is perfect for display but is also an interesting build as many advanced techniques are involved.
+Crystals are natural geometrical wonders and it is quite tricky to build on different planes and angles to represent what Nature is capable of!